lemairecarl/hypertrainer/README.md

 ## Tutorial

-In this tutorial we will start a dummy training task.
+In this tutorial we will start dummy training tasks.
 To launch a task, HyperTrainer needs 2 things: a Python script, and a YAML config to feed to it.

 ### 1. Setup directories